johnnewcombe/NewBear-77-68/JMON/README.md

 PRP     FE33 - Prints he string " P ".
 PRD     FE3B - Prints he string " D ".
 MODIFY  FE43 - Invokes the MODIFY command.
+NEWLINE FE97 - Prints a CR/LF to the console and then pints the value of X. X is preserved.
 GO      FEC2 - Invokes the GO command, This is an SW1 call.
 CONTNU  FED9 - Invokes the CONTINUE command, as THIS IS NOT A SUBROUTINE but restarts JMON.
 DUMP    FF07 - Invokes the DUMP command.